 2018 Co-Laboratory with NCCAkron

-In its sixth year, the Co-Laboratory has officially gone National!
-Dance Film SF is partnering with the National Center for Choreography at The University of Akron in Ohio to bring filmmakers and choreographers together from San Francisco, Los Angeles, and New York.
-In Akron, the artists will participate in a nine day Dancing Lab: Screendance residency, with three days of Workshopping and Pre-production, three days of Production, and three days of Post-Production.
-Both teams will come away with a finished dance film to screen at the 2018 Festival.
-NCCAkron is excited to be co-producing with us this year as part of their process oriented approach to advance dance and choreographic craft.
-Keep an eye on our social media to follow the action.
+In its sixth year, the Co-Laboratory went National!
+Dance Film SF partnered with the National Center for Choreography at The University of Akron in Ohio to bring filmmakers and choreographers together from San Francisco, Los Angeles, and New York.
+In Akron, the artists participated in a nine day Dancing Lab: Screendance residency, with three days of Workshopping and Pre-production, three days of Production, and three days of Post-Production.
+Both teams came away with a finished dance film that screened at the 2018 Festival.
+NCCAkron was excited to be co-producing with us as part of their process oriented approach to advance dance and choreographic craft.

 Erin Brown Thomas